sumit-gole/TCS-Off-Campus/Common Multi. Factor/README.md

 # PROBLEM STATEMENT

-## Time difference between expected time and given time:

-Time is agintegral part of our life.
-So chorology which is the discipline of studying time and clock making.
-A watemaker is passionate about elivering the best watches with accurate time er the world.
-Each watch he makes, he tests time in it with a watch showing GMT of his place.
-The task here is to find if the new watch he made is working correctly and find the number of minutes (delay or early) such that: Note the time in the new watch Wait for X hours.

-Note the time again in new watch
-Compare the initial time (h, m) a (h1.n) in the new watch. current time The time after X hours in new watch may be correct or incorrect.
-Display the number of minutes by which new watch is lagging or early from the actual time.
-If the time is lagging, display positive integer i.e new watch is running behind time If the time is early, display a negative integer i.e new watch is running ahead of time.
-The displayed in 24 hour format.
+## Common Multiplication Factor:

+Republic Day celebrations are round the corner.
+To mark the importance of the day, Parades held as the most crucial attraction of this celebration.
+The parade from the soldiers of the Army is performed as a show of strength There are 'A' soldiers from the Army and 'B' soldiers from the Navy to participate in the parade.
+All the soldiers should march in rows at the parade.
+The task here is to find the maximum number of soldiers in each row such that:
+The number of soldiers in each row should be the same.
+There should be either soldiers from the Navy or Army in each row.
+No combination of both.

 <br>

 ## Example 1:
 ### Input:
 ```
-8         -->      Value of h
-45        -->      Value of m
-9         -->      Value of h
-00        -->      Value of m1
+12        -->      Value of A
-1         -->      Value of x
+15        -->      Value of B
 ```

 ### Output:
 ```
-45      -->    Number of minutes lagging
+3       -->    Maximum Number of soldiers in each row
 ```

 ```